 Another non-contact thermometer that makes checking a wriggling baby's temperature a quick and easy task.
 Its dual technology means that you get fast and precise temperature readings in two ways: In the Touch mode by placing the thermometer on the forehead and in No-Touch mode, by holding the thermometer in front of your child’s forehead.

-'Sound can be switched on u0026 off at ease, which enables temperature to be taken without disturbing a sleeping baby, the LED backlight means that the display can be read with ease in any light within a few seconds.'
+"Sound can be switched on and off at ease, which enables the temperature to be taken without disturbing a sleeping baby, the LED backlight means that the display can be read with ease in any light within a few seconds."

 Tommee Tippee No Touch Forehead Thermometer